 There’s a passion for food – and for authenticity – that’s evident in all Il Forno does.
 Yes, it’s a theatrical place, with a huge open-jawed God doubling as a wood-fired pizza oven, and flaming torches at streetlevel.
-But Il Forno’s all about the food.
+But don’t let that fool you into thinking it’s about the decoration: Il Forno’s all about the food.

 Despite outward appearances – impeccable steel, glass and marble interiors and that giant pizza oven that looks like it was requisitioned from an Indiana Jones movie – the restaurant approach to its food is shot through with authenticity, with examples of this approach evident everywhere.